Elise Valmorbida: Biography

 In September 2021, Laurence King (Orion/Hachette) published Valmorbida's The Happy Writing Book, a non-fiction guide to creative writing and wellbeing, winning praise from Bryony Lavery, John-Paul Flintoff, and Oliver Kamm of The Times who wrote "There are many guides to good writing but none as valuable as this."
 Author and Guardian columnist Tobias Jones chose it as one of his books of the year.
 In January 2022, the French edition was published (Pyramyd Editions) with the title Le Bonheur D'Écrire.
 The Chinese edition 寫作的本事: 無畏、熱情與想像力, 英國寫作教母的創意指引與私房筆記 was published in 2023.

 Valmorbida was one of eight 'Women of Liberty' photographed by Mary McCartney.

 Valmorbida is a creative writing tutor at Central Saint Martin's, University of the Arts, London, Guardian Masterclasses, Faber Academy and Arvon Foundation.
 She also leads creative writing workshops at literary festivals and community-building organisations.
 For five years, she was External Examiner for the Professional Writing MA at Falmouth University.
-She is a board director of writers' association '26'.
+She was a board director of writers' association '26'.
 In 2017, she was D&AD President of Jury (Writing for Design).
+In early 2026, she was appointed to the advisory board of The Literary Consultancy.

 In 2007, she produced Saxon, a micro-budget independent film released in 2009.
 SAXON toured international film festivals in Edinburgh, Israel, and Europe.
 The film was nominated for the Michael Powell Award (Best New British Feature) at the Edinburgh International Film Festival, and won the European Independent Film Festival's Best European Dramatic Feature award.

 Valmorbida was honoured as a Trailblazer by the Edinburgh International Film Festival 2007.

 Valmorbida's unique phrase "a carnival of snackery" (written and copyrighted for Dishoom in 2012), was taken as the title for a book by David Sedaris published in 2021.
 The use of her words as the book's title was referenced in his diary entry dated March 23, 2013, but his book was published in various editions without proper acknowledgment.